mehulagg/gitlab_test/doc/administration/auth/ldap-troubleshooting.md

 to help determine whether GitLab can successfully establish a connection to LDAP and can get so far as to even read users.

-If a connection can't be established, it is likely either because of your configuration or the connection itself.
-Re-visit your LDAP configuration and use [`ldapsearch`](#ldapsearch) to debug where it could be failing.
+If a connection can't be established, it is likely either because of a problem with your configuration or a firewall blocking the connection.

+- Ensure you don't have a firewall blocking the connection, and that the LDAP server is accessible to the GitLab host.
+- Look for an error message in the rake check output, which may lead to your LDAP configuration to confirm that the configuration values (specifically `host`, `port`, `bind_dn`, and `password`) are correct.
+- Look for [errors](#connection) in [the logs](#gitlab-logs) to further debug connection failures.

 If GitLab can successfully connect to LDAP but doesn't return any users, [see what to do when no users are found](#no-users-are-found).